Heterogeneous Programming Using oneAPI

 - Intel® DPC++ Compiler and flags: clang++ -fsycl -std=c++11 -O2 -lsycl -lOpenCL

 Listing 2 shows the code changes for the findPeak function implementation.
 To better exploit parallelism in the hardware, DPC++ code has support for local_work_size, global_id/local_id, workgroup, and many other APIs, similar to the constructs used in OpenCL and OpenMP.

 Listing 2.
 Baseline (top) and DPC++ (bottom) implementation of the findPeak code. clPeak is a structure of value and position data.
 Concurrent execution of work-groups is accomplished using the global and local IDs, and barrier synchronization across multiple threads (work-items) in a work-group.
 The result of this parallel_for execution is further reduced (not shown) to determine the maximum value and position across work-groups.

 OpenMP Offload Support

-The beta Intel oneAPI HPC Toolkit provides OpenMP offload support, which enables users to take advantage of OpenMP device offload features.
+The Intel oneAPI HPC Toolkit provides OpenMP offload support, which enables users to take advantage of OpenMP device offload features.
 We look at a sample open-source Jacobi code3 written in C++ with OpenMP pragmas.
 The code has a main iteration step that:

 - Calculates the Jacobi update